 - Relax and be yourself.
 You’re not auditioning or on a job interview.
 Be honest, upfront, and be your true self.

 - Dress comfortably and appropriately.
 Squeezing into a tight dress or wearing a T-shirt that announces your attitude might send the wrong message.

-- Plan to do something that allows time to talk, such as golfing, tennis, rowboating, or bowling—not target practice at the local firing range.
+- Plan to do something that allows time to talk, such as golfing, bowling, or a good walk/hike—not target practice at the local firing range.
 Do something that you will both find pleasurable; part of dating is compatibility.

 - Pick up the tab, if the date was your idea.
 If there is any doubt, discuss it when you first make plans.